 The 2005 F-150 didn’t fare much better.
 Those 5.4L Triton engines were still acting up with spark plug blowouts and defective camshaft sensors.
 Oh, and the fuel pump module?
 Susceptible to corrosion, leading to engine stalls and restart issues.
 Fun times!

 Check out the NHTSA recalls and complaints for the 2004, 2005, and 2006 Ford F-150 models.
-It’s quite the page-turner!
+It’s rather the page-turner!

 Best & Worst Years for Ford F-150 12th Generation (2009-2014)

-Now, here’s where it gets fascinating.
+Now, here’s where it gets intriguing.
 Unlike its siblings, the early birds of this generation – 2009 and 2010 – actually outperformed their later counterparts.
 These are the golden years, folks!
 On the flip side, 2011, 2012, and 2013 are the problem children with a laundry list of owner complaints.

 The Best Years: 2009, 2010